ThembaniManyika/ThembaniManyika/README.md

 - 👋 Hi, I’m @ThembaniManyika
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning Apache Kafka
+- 🌱 I’m currently learning Azure
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me naima4real@gmail.com